Bhavana-s-iiitb/ASIC-Design/Lab Activities.md

 * rs and rt are the two source registers which are 5 bits each in lenght.<br>
 * funct3 feild is 3 bit long and it indicates the type of operation performed such as addition, subratiocn or logical operation.<br>
 * funct7 feild also specifies the type of operation ie., wheather multiplication or shift operation is being performed.<br>
+Example: ADD r1, r2, r3 --> Adds the content in r3 and r2 and stores the sum in r1.
 ### 2. I-Type:
 I-Type format is used for instructions that operate with immediate value.
 * Immediate feild is the first 12 bits of the instuction which stores the address of the memory location.<br>
 All other feilds are similar to that of R-Type format.<br>
+Example: lw  r1, 10(r3) --> r1 = content in the memory location of (10+r3).
 ### 3. J-Type:
 J-type instruction is used to perform an unconditional jump to a specified memory location.
 This type of instruction can be used while implementing loops or to transfer control within the program.
-It has two feilds for immediete values and one feild to speicfy register.
+It has two feilds for immediate values and one feild to speicfy register.
+Example: jal rd, 10

 ### 4. U-Type:
-U-Type format is used to load 20 bit immedeiate value into a register.<br>
+U-Type format is used to load 20 bit immediate value into a register.<br>

-Examples:
+Examples: lui r4, 20 ---> load upper immediate.

 ### 5. S-Type:
 S-Type instructions store value from register to the specified memory location.
+The format consists of one source register, an immediate value and another register.<br>
+Example sw r4, 20(r1)

 ### 6. B-Type:
-B-Type instructions are used to perform conditional jumps.
+B-Type instructions are used to perform conditional jumps.Here the condition is checked first and if the condition is true then the control jumps to the specified memory location.<br>
+Example: BEQ r1,r2,25 --> if r1=r2 is true then, control jumps to the instruction stored in the immidiate valeu.

-### Conversion of given Assemble level code into machine level code:
+### Conversion of given assemble level code into machine level code:
 <br>

  | Instructions | Instruction Type | 32 bit code | Hex code |